 Kate is a founding partner of Gregory Consulting Limited.
-She has over four decades of
+She has over five decades of

 software development experience in a variety of programming languages